thi-ng/umbrella/packages/hdom-components/adr/0002-component-configuration.md

 To use the raw component, instantiate it via supplied options.
 Since the component is stateless, the same instance can be used multiple times from user code.
-Furthermore, this approach enables the publication of dedicated packages providing pre-defined, themed components, which are ready to use without further pre-configuration.
+Furthermore, this approach enables the publication of dedicated packages, providing pre-defined, themed components, ready to use without further pre-configuration.

 In this example, we use [Tachyons](https://tachyons.io) CSS classes to provide themed versions of the above raw button component.
 However, a